ElinaLastovska/StudentApp/README.md

 Welcome to my StudentApp!

-Code is written using Java 17, Spring Boot verion 2.7.5 as a framework and Maven as a build tool.
+Code is written using Java 17, Spring Boot version 2.7.5 as a framework, and Maven as a build tool.

 Code includes swagger and Unit tests

-This code is for app, that can add to H2 database :
+This code is for an app, that can add to the H2 database :
-*Tutor, Course and Student*
+*Tutor, Course, and Student*

-And contains function taht can *get the list of all courses and their tutors, that this student is attending by students id*
+And contains functions that can -> *add courses to student*  and  *get the list of all courses and their tutors, that this student is attending by students id*

-## Requirements
-?Java?NodeJs?kādu vietu kur atvērt kodu?

 ## Setup
 Clone this project: `git clone git@github.com:ElinaLastovska/StudentApp.git`

 ## How it works?
 ### Swagger
-When you have started app.
+When you have started the app.
 You can use swagger, to see how it works.
 > To use swagger go to this link -> http://localhost:8080/swagger-ui/index.html#/
 ### H2 console
-When you have started app.
-You can use H2 console, to see all tables and use other functions.
+When you have started the app.
+You can use the H2 console, to see all tables and use other functions.
 > To use H2 console go to this link -> http://localhost:8080/h2-console/
 ## What next?
-#### First start with adding tutor.
+#### First start with adding a tutor.
-To add Tutor you need to idicate `tutorName` and `tutorSurname` as String values, as shown in json example.
+To add Tutor you need to indicate `tutorName` and `tutorSurname` as String values, as shown in json example.

-> ID generates automaticly by H2
+> ID generates automatically by H2

 ```
 {